jambamamba/coding101/index.md

 #### Important Tip ####

 In Python, indentation is important.
 If you don't indent a line of code, the program will not run.
 Note the line starting with *def* has no indentation.
 The later lines are indented by one tab.
 Any lines tabbed this way are part of the function.
-Any lines not indented, are not part of the function
+Any lines not indented, are not part of the function.